baumannmike/Masters-Thesis/README.md

 ## 2. Dominating Factors

 Contains the scripts used to analyse the individual terms contributing to the basal-friction inversion.
-These scripts were used to quantify the relative contribution of the different terms of the depth-averaged momentum balance to the temporal variability of the reconstructed basal friction signal.

 ## 3. Rheology